 - Paintings are completed more quickly, meaning that losing interest is less likely.

-Next time we’ll talk about the process of oil painting wet-into-wet and how you can use it to your advantage.
+In Part 2, we’ll talk about the process of oil painting wet-into-wet and how you can use it to your advantage.